Our lab synthesizes and uses small molecules to understand the biology of disease and to produce more effective therapeutics.

 Thus, the confluence of new biological knowledge and a clear need for new approaches in small molecule discovery make UCSF an ideal place in which to pursue our research.
 As well, scientists in systems and molecular biology and small molecule discovery are physically located on the same UCSF research campus at Mission Bay, thus fostering conversation, insight, and collaboration across fields.

 In addition, UCSF itself is a graduate-level-only institution with a singular focus on health.
 Within the campus, the School of Pharmacy, in which the Department of Pharmaceutical Chemistry and the Renslo Lab sit, focuses on improving health through therapeutics.
 Thus from lab to department to school to campus, UCSF is a rich and supportive environment for health science research, including innovative research dedicated to improving the world’s arsenal of therapeutics to prevent and treat disease.

 The Renslo Lab comprises staff scientists, postdoctoral researchers, and graduate students.
 This combination suits the translational nature of our research and provides a stimulating environment for postdoctoral scholars and PhD students.
 Our staff scientists possess many years of medicinal chemistry experience, much of it gained in the pharmaceutical industry.
-The lab is fortunate to have recruited postdoctoral researchers from top-notch synthetic chemistry labs and talented PhD students from the Chemistry and Chemical Biology Graduate Program at UCSF.
+The lab is fortunate to have attracted postdoctoral researchers from around the world and talented PhD students from the Chemistry and Chemical Biology Graduate Program at UCSF.
 More: People.